 The movie doesn’t really show what kind of academic student Mo is, but it’s implied that he’s probably good enough to consider going to college.
 However, Mo is definitely not “street smart.”
 He doesn’t realize until it’s too late that his new “social status” at school is very superficial because it’s about people using him to get drugs.

 Mo’s relationship with Zeke is a little more complicated because of the big brother/little brother relationship they’ve had over the years.
 As Mo says about Zeke near the beginning of the film, “He was the man and he made me feel like the man.”
 But this type of co-dependence has now turned dark, as Mo gets more involved in dealing drugs to fellow students.
 The movie doesn’t let Mo off the hook so easily by portraying him as a completely innocent child corrupted by an adult, because despite Zeke’s influence, Mo still knew right from wrong and had a choice to do what he did.

 As Kate tells Mo, it’s weird that Zeke wants to be best friends with a teenager, and it’s only because Mo makes Zeke feel cool.
 But to the rest of the world, Zeke isn’t cool.
-Her warnings to Mo fall on deaf ears.
+Mo ignores Kate’s warnings about Zeke.
 But there are signs that Mo knows she’s right, such as when Mo mentions to Zeke that he’s thinking of introducing Sophie to Zeke, but Mo asks Zeke to not make the moment into “The Zeke Show.”